usc-isi-i2/kgtk-website/README.md

 4. Start the development server with `npm start`
 5. Verify that the changes made are reflected in the browser
 6. Commit your changes to the `develop` branch just in case

+# Deployment

+1. Run `npm run deploy` to update the published website with any changes made